tikerlade/Assembly-Char-Frequency/README.md

 # Computer-Architecture-Course-Work
-<i>Coursework for "Computer Architecture" course in St.-Petersburg Polytechnic University of Peter the Great</i>
+<i>Coursework for "Computer Architecture" course in Saint-Petersburg Polytechnic University of Peter the Great</i>
 <br>
 <br>